woodstr/msc-thesis/README.md

 <img src="https://github.com/woodstr/msc-thesis/blob/main/figures/github_readme/template_matching/template_matching.png" width="750">

 KMeans clustering is used on the x and y dimensions (separately) to estimate which blobs belong together to estimate a grid.
-Here, n_neighbours was given as 16 as most if not all DMCs in the dataset are 16x16.
+Here, n_clusters was given as 16 as most if not all DMCs in the dataset are 16x16.

 <img src="https://github.com/woodstr/msc-thesis/blob/main/figures/github_readme/template_matching/grid_estimation.png" width="250">